*includes spoilers from various Marvel movies, yes, even Endgame*

 And at the bottom, I saw this one word that changed everything: MARVEL.
 The poster was so huge and I was so tiny but I remember it like yesterday; I felt like I entered a secret world where anything was possible.

 It was then that I learnt what Marvel movies were and how me loving Spider-Man, Blade and now Elektra made sense – I didn’t choose Marvel, they chose me.
+I literally never liked Batman or Superman, but I fell in love with Peter Parker and Elektra the second I saw them on screen.

 So today I want to focus on the MCU (Marvel Cinematic Universe) and their wonderful characters that I practically grew up with.
-I want to look at how our wonderful superheroes can inspire us, people who are suffering from mental illnesses, and help us get on with life.
+I want to look at how our wonderful superheroes can inspire us, people who are suffering from mental illnesses and help us get on with life.

 As we enter a new phase in the MCU and we say goodbye to our beloved characters that we loved and adored for a decade, I want us to remember what we can learn from them.